 Striving for the most sustainable hotel possible goes without saying for us.
-Solar panels on the roof, bicycles with used frames and new parts, local products, organic coffee beans, bamboo plates, we have it all, but there is still plenty to do in this area.
+Solar panels and heatpipes on the roof, bicycles with used frames and new parts, local products, organic coffee beans, bamboo plates, we have it all, but there is still plenty to do in this area.

 The ‘igloo’ logo represents sustainable entrepreneurship.
 In our opinion the igloo is the only building that can rightly be called circular.
 We do not achieve such a degree of circularity with our hotel, but it inspires us to keep our focus on sustainability.

 The word igloo means ‘house’ in Inuktitu.
 We welcome everyone to our Guesthouse and wish you a pleasant stay.

 When you charge your smart phone, electricity comes from our solar panels.
 When you take a shower, the water is warmed by heatpipes and an air source heat pump.

 our bicycles were made in a social workplace, where old bicycleS GET A NEW LIFE